cmu-sei/SEER/readme.md

 ## Typical Workflow

+1. Definition of training objectives — an important step in establishing what is to be assessed — these objectives drive the design of the exercise scenario
+2. Training objectives are mapped to scenario events (aka "injects")
-1. Admins/OPFOR design exercise scenario along a timeline, including individual injects with each step mapped to MITRE ATT&CK
+3. Admins/OPFOR design exercise scenario along a timeline, including individual injects with each step mapped to MITRE ATT&CK
    - Injects are evolved from our internal inject catalog of hundreds of exploits
-2. Admin/OPFOR clicks button in SEER to add event to MISP with default mapped info, which includes necessary tags for when it comes back to SEER.
+4. Admin/OPFOR clicks button in SEER to add event to MISP with default mapped info, which includes necessary tags for when it comes back to SEER.
 (MISP also provides HHQ intel on potential threats)
-3. MISP automatically updates HIVE.
+5. MISP automatically updates HIVE.
-4. As the assessed team provides updates from within The Hive on activity they are seeing, SEER consumes this data and processes it to make an effective assessment
+6. As the assessed team records operational notes from within The Hive on activity they are seeing, SEER consumes this data and processes it to make an effective assessment

 ## Next Steps